Shawn-sudo/Shawn-sudo/README.md

 [Get Atrable](https://get.atrable.com)

-I only have time to code on the weekend these days.
+I can only code on weekends these days.